Brewing a Spooky Atmosphere: The DIY Recipe for a Spectral Fog Solution Using Propylene Glycol, Glycerin and Deionized Water

 Propylene Glycol: The Fog Enhancer

-At the heart of many fog machine fluids lies Propylene Glycol, a compound renowned for its fog enhancement capabilities.
+At the heart of many fog machine fluids lies Propylene Glycol, a compound renowned for its fog-enhancement capabilities.
 This colorless, viscous liquid is instrumental in producing dense, white fog that lingers and wafts through haunted attractions and stage productions, setting the scene for a truly immersive experience.

 Glycerin: The Smoky Specter Creator